-Approximately 100 digital displays are located across all Griffith Campuses.
-They are managed by software called Appspace and are aimed at promoting selected content to staff, students and visitors within the university.
-The selected content will celebrate the activities of the Griffith University community and enhance its reputation in five key areas - learning, teaching, research, Asian engagement and sustainability.
+Approximately 100 digital displays are located across all Griffith campuses.
+They are managed by software called Appspace and communicate dynamic content that celebrates the activities of the Griffith University community.

-- Videos should be 1080p (1920×1080 pixels) at 30 frames per second, MPEG-4 files or mpeg2 if you are using a DMP-4310, Appspace can encode the videos to the correct format for you.
-Sound should not be used if it will be disruptive
+- videos should be 1080p (1920×1080 pixels) at 30 frames per second, MPEG-4 files or mpeg2 if you are using a DMP-4310.
+Appspace can encode the videos to the correct format for you.
+Sound is best only to be used if not disruptive to the location.

-- RSS/Social media feeds must be monitored or approved by the content administrator
+- RSS and social media feeds must be monitored or approved by the content administrator

-- Content should be short and aimed to service those using the area as a thoroughfare, as well as those using the space as a meeting place/collaboration area
+- aim to service those using the area as a thoroughfare, as well as those using the space as a meeting place or collaboration area

-- In addition to week-by-week content, you could consider special daily scheduling to incorporate functions (acting as an impressive welcome to attendees), events, high school visitors, visiting sporting groups etc.
+- in addition to week-by-week content, consider special daily scheduling to promote events and engage function attendees, high school visitors, visiting sporting groups

 Griffith brand and digital design